Self-Resolving Prediction Markets for Unverifiable Outcomes: Self-Resolving Prediction Markets

 \paragraph{Our Preferred Design} In our preferred design, the prediction market elicits predictions from agents arriving in sequence, terminates with some probability $\alpha$ after every report, and pays all but the final $k$ agents using cross-entropy market scoring rules with the terminal agent serving as the reference agent $r$.
 The final $k$ agents are simply paid a flat fee $R$.
 The primary incentive issue is that agent $t$ seeks to both closely match their reference prediction and also to nudge their reference agent towards more certain predictions.
-However, as long as agent $t$'s reference agent $r$ satisfies $r \geq t+k$ where $k$ is numerically chosen\footnote{Technically, the choice of $k$ depends on the market prior ${\bf y}^{(t-1)}$ which varies for each agent/timestep.
+However, as long as agent $t$'s reference agent $r$ satisfies $r \geq t+k$ where $k$ is chosen as in Remark \ref{rem:kproc}\footnote{Technically, setting $k$ using Remark \ref{rem:kproc} depends on the market prior ${\bf y}^{(t-1)}$ which varies for each agent and time step.
 However, as seen in Figure \ref{fig:main}, the variation is not large, and is even flat for small enough $\varepsilon$.
-Thus, for any chosen $\varepsilon$ we can just choose $k = \max_{{\bf y}^{(t-1)} \in [y_{min}, y_{max}]} k_{min}({\bf y}^{(t-1)})$ for some $y_{min}, y_{max}$ a very small amoount away from 0 and 1 respectively to avoid any pathologies with the boundaries.} as in Remark \ref{rem:kproc}, the maximum gain in deviating from truthful reporting is no more than $\varepsilon$.
+Thus, for any chosen $\varepsilon$ we can just choose $k = \max_{{\bf y}^{(t-1)} \in [y_{min}, y_{max}]} k_{min}({\bf y}^{(t-1)})$ for some $y_{min}, y_{max}$ a very small amount away from 0 and 1 respectively to avoid any pathologies with the boundaries. $k$ can also be set without reference to the prior according to Theorem \ref{thm:exactmsr}.} or Theorem \ref{thm:exactmsr}, truthful reporting is either $\varepsilon$-incentive-compatible or strictly incentive-compatible.
 With such a design, market predictions prior to $t$ are shared signals between agents $t$ and $r$, i.e., $x^{(s)} = \tilde{x}^{(1:t-1)}$.
 Agent $t$'s private information $x^{(t)}$ remains private unless truthfully revealed, and agent $r$'s `private signals' that agent $t$ cannot access are comprised of their own signal and predictions made after agent $t$, $\hat{x}^{(r)} = \{x^{(r)}, {\bf q}^{(t+1: r)}\}$.
 We discuss other possible designs in Section \ref{sec:intprac}.
 In this case, the cost to the mechanism designer is $k\cdot R + \sum_{t=1}^{r-k} -H({\bf r}, {\bf q}^{(t)}) + H({\bf r}, {\bf q}^{(t-1)}) = k\cdot R -H({\bf r}, {\bf q}^{(r-k)}) + H({\bf r}, {\bf q}^{(0)})$.